 County Employees Failed to Assist Victim

-Shockingly, the county employees who were working at the time did not call for help or attempt to render aid to Francis after the crash.
-Witnesses say they simply packed up their equipment and left the scene, and that they even left several traffic cones and hand tools behind.
+The county employees who were working at the time did not call for help or try to aid Frances after the crash.
+Witnesses say they packed up their equipment and left the scene, leaving behind some traffic cones and hand tools.

 Preliminary investigation also revealed that an employee at the Sahalee Country Club had reported poor visibility resulting from the location of a maintenance truck to the City of Sammamish about two weeks prior to the collision.
 Responding to this report, a Sammamish police officer had told the King County Department of Transportation that parking in this location was dangerous and ordered that they use a flagger to warn motorists of the reduced visibility.